9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 4/I. Overview of logs.md

 ## Syslog

-Syslog is a standard for logging and transmitting data.
+**[[Syslog]]** is a standard for logging and transmitting data.
 It can be used to refer to any of its three different capabilities:

-1. **Protocol**: The syslog protocol is used to transport logs to a centralized log server for log management.
-It uses port 514 for plaintext logs and port 6514 for encrypted logs.
+1. **[[Protocol]]**: The syslog protocol is used to transport logs to a centralized log server for log management.
+It uses ***port 514 for plaintext logs*** and ***port 6514 for encrypted logs***.
-2. **Service**: The syslog service acts as a log forwarding service that consolidates logs from multiple sources into a single location.
+2. **[[Service]]**: The syslog service acts as a log forwarding service that consolidates logs from multiple sources into a single location.
 The service works by receiving and then forwarding any syslog log entries to a remote server.
-3. **Log format**: The syslog log format is one of the most commonly used log formats that you will be focusing on.
+3. **[[Log format]]**: The syslog log format is one of the most commonly used log formats that you will be focusing on.
 It is the native logging format used in Unix® systems.
-It consists of three components: a header, structured-data, and a message.
+It consists of three components: a *header, structured-data, and a message*.

 ## Syslog log example